Ashtrayhead (album)

-Ashtrayhead is an album by the English group Ashtrayhead, released in 1997 (see 1997 in music).
+Ashtrayhead is an album by the English group Ashtrayhead, released in 1997.
+It was a side project by Marc Heal of Cubanate.

+Background

-The band's only album, it was released on 21 April 1997 in Europe by Dynamica, and on May 27, 1997, in the United States by Invisible Records.
-The original CD sleeve featured a heavily made-up Marc Heal with several hundred cigarettes glued to his head.
+Ashtrayhead is the band's only album.
+It was released on 21 April, 1997 in Europe by Dynamica, and on May 27, 1997, in the United States by Invisible Records.
+The original CD sleeve and cover featured a heavily made-up Heal with several hundred cigarettes glued to his head.

+Heal had conceived the album with guitarist Si Rapley, his former bandmate in Westwon (who initially dissolved in the early 1990s).
+Westwon were more synthpop in nature, and thus they disbanded as Heal had wanted to go in a more industrial direction with Cubanate (formed with Westwon keyboardist Graham Rayner).
+Ashtrayhead also featured third member John Simonds on programming/keyboards.